IBMStreams/streamsx.topology/DEVELOPMENT.md

     * Help out reviewers with explanations, don't make them have to make assumuptions to review the code.
  * Describe what tests were run.

- It's recommended that you use branches for your development, modifying the target branch (e.g. `master` or the feature branch) directly (even locally in the clone) is not recommended, as multiple changes by other developers may be made to the official copy before you have a chance to merge.
+ It's recommended that you use branches for your development, modifying the target branch (e.g. `develop` or the feature branch) directly (even locally in the clone) is not recommended, as multiple changes by other developers may be made to the official copy before you have a chance to merge.

  ## Making a release